cicada-legs/cicada-legs/README.md

 Hi, there 👋
 - 💻 I'm a second year uni student studying Cybersecurity Engineering.
 - 👩‍🎓 Currently learning C, C++, and Java in my uni courses.
-- ✨ Learning HTML, CSS, JavaScript in my free time ( when I'm not super busy with uni :') )
+- ✨ Learning HTML, CSS, JavaScript in my free time (when I'm not super busy with uni).
 - 📫 You can reach me at [wooorkbo@gmail.com](mailto:wooorkbo@gmail.com)

 ### Top Languages